 While we talk about the success stories of startups and emerging unicorns, many begin in conducive circumstances - getting the right environment to grow.
 However, we often miss talking about the disadvantaged ones, who don't get even the basic resources to execute their ideas and use the maximum potential of their talent.

 Two Key Areas That Need Attention

 Many Indian startups are facing a severe fund crunch.
 Funding in Indian startups declined by 40% in the April-June quarter due to geopolitical tensions triggered by Russia's invasion of Ukraine, slide in tech stock valuations and inflation, according to a report by PwC India.
 However, such ups and downs are part of the entrepreneurial cycle.

-Education, reskilling and skill upgradation of the Indian workforce are important for transitioning beyond existing capabilities and achieving demographic dividend.
+Education, reskilling, and skill upgradation of the Indian workforce are important for transitioning beyond existing capabilities and achieving demographic dividend.
 It needs to be understood that apart from the domestic policy environment, the global environment and technological aspects are also changing.
-A shock emanating from any of these changes would be harder on a new-bie.
+A shock emanating from any of these changes would be harder on a newbie.

-What has the Government done so far?
+What has the Government done for Startups?

 India has emerged as a 'hotspot' for startups.
 In the year 2021 alone, Indian startups have raised over $23 billion, are involved in over 1,000 deals and 33 Indian startups entered the coveted 'Unicorn Club'.
 Overall, the country has over 100 unicorns.

 Despite this growth, we cannot ignore the fact that these successful startups belong to the 5% advantage startup category.
 Therefore, the government is equally serious about its weaker children i.e. the 95% disadvantaged startups.